jamesplease/knockout-view/README.md

 ##Licensing

-This is released under the [WTFPL](http://www.wtfpl.net/); that means you can do whatever you want with it.
+Don't worry about this stuff.
+[Do whatever you want with it](http://www.wtfpl.net/).